2026 Pricing Data

 Does insurance cover single tooth implant?

-Insurance coverage for single tooth implant is: sometimes.
+Single Tooth Implant is sometimes covered by insurance.
 Coverage varies widely.
 Some dental plans cover implants at 50%, many exclude them.
 Check annual maximum.
+Always verify with your specific plan before scheduling.

 What's the cheapest state for single tooth implant?